RowAnalytics/precisionlife_fastjsonschema/README.rst

     all more specific errors are dropped.
     (see: https://github.com/horejsek/python-fastjsonschema/issues/72)

+* introducing concept of "identification fields", values of those fields, for every object on the path to the root, will be printed when reporting errors, this way it will be easier to identify which object failed validation, especially within large arrays.
 * When unexpected additional fields are present those should be enumerated in error message.
   (see: https://github.com/horejsek/python-fastjsonschema/issues/84)
 * Make the store for cached documents overridable.